fire-h0und/the-keyboard-design-checklist/README.md

 # the-keyboard-design-checklist
+Note all the oppinions expressed here are that of the author.
+They might more or less differ from Yours or others.
+If You happen not to like some, try to agree we disagree and feel free to fork this and write up your own.

 There always were beloved and hated keybords.
 Some are even materialized practical jokes and even pranks.

 Let's delve into predicting (as in creating) what comprises an excellent keyboard.